socialityCoop/Term-Info-Widget/README.md

 ## Updating

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+## Use

+* Intall: Initate it by placing it in a widget area.
+* Options: You can shoose which taxonomy to display and where to display (term page or single) from the backend
+* Extent: You can extent the widget by recreating the template file and adding any extra term meta

 ## Can I contribute?